TeamWin/android_device_leeco_max_plus/README.md

-TWRP device configuration for LeEco Le Max 2
+TWRP device configuration for LeEco Le Max Pro
 ==============

 kernel source used for prebuilt kernel: